holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Installing-a-container-runtime.md

 #### Configuring the `kubelet` cgroup driver

 In v1.22, if the user is not setting the `cgroupDriver` field under `KubeletConfiguration`, `kubeadm` will default it to **systemd**.
-So in this tutorial we don't need to config `cgroup driver` for `kubelet` cause we will use `kubeadm` to bootstraping cluster tool in the next few steps.
+So in this tutorial we don't need to config `cgroup driver` for `kubelet` cause we will use `kubeadm` to bootstraping cluster in the next few steps.
 You can see [here](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/#configuring-the-kubelet-cgroup-driver) for more configuring information.

 ## Next